jest-community/vscode-jest/README.md

 The simplest use cases should be supported out-of-the-box, but at the latest when VS Code displays errors about the attribute `program` or `runtimeExecutable` not being available, you have to create your own debug configuration within `launch.json`.

 This plugin provides blueprints for debugging plain Jest setups or projects bootstrapped by `create-react-app`.
+(In the latter case you may have to edit the `runtimeExecutable` to reflect the used `react-scripts` package.)
 If those don't match your setup, you can modify the blueprints or create a completely new debug configuration, but keep in mind, that the `type` has to be `node` and that the configuration has to be named `"vscode-jest-tests"`.
 In order to learn more about debug/launch configurations in general, visit [VS Code Docs: Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 Starting with debugging is possible by clicking on the `debug` CodeLense above appendant `it` tests, but you can also debug all tests at once by starting debugging of `"vscode-jest-tests"` within the VS Code Debug Side Bar.